Recommended Technical Features

 3D Fractals

-Implement a 3D fractal generation algorithm, such as the Mandelbulb or Menger Sponge.
+Implement a 3D fractal generation algorithm, such as the Mandelbulb.
 You'll need ray marching to visualize these fractals effectively.

 Wave Function Collapse